| The

 stay there, he sent seven censored cards to his family in Siedlce and to his

+friends, particularly to the organist, Patkowski, in Drelów.
 At the same time, bad things were happening in the Drelów parish as well.

 After the arrest of father Wajszczuk, serious changes were made.
 On the